Discussion Papers Series

 The Discussion Papers Journal series is a compilation of papers written by leading Holocaust and genocide studies scholars from around the world.
 The series aims to engage the minds of students and spark lively discussions to expand their awareness of how hatred, discrimination and human rights abuses are shaping world events today.
 Teachers and students will examine what the implications are for the future and what could and should be done by the international community to stem the tide of violence, ensure the rule of law and protect the most vulnerable.
 The views expressed by these scholars do not necessarily reflect those of the United Nations.

-Available upon request: Volume I in all UN official languages and Volume II in English.
+Available upon request in all UN official languages.

 - The Semlin Judenlager in Belgrade: a contested memory by Jovan Byford, Senior Lecturer in Psychology at the Open University, UK

 In Volume II, Chinese author Pan Guang delivers a gripping account of how Jews made their way to Shanghai during the Second World War while Polish writer Andrzej Mirga details the Nazi persecution of Roma and Sinti during the same period.
 Argentine professor Juan E. Méndez bring us to the 21st century with a discussion of the 2011 arrest and pending trial of accused Serbian war criminal Ratko Mladic.
 And the timeless value of Holocaust education is explored as South African Tali Nates shows how education is helping to heal the divisions wrought by apartheid in South Africa and Russian scholar Ilya Altman lays out Holocaust remembrance and education in contemporary Russia.
 Other contributors are Edward Mortimer and Kaja Shonick Glahn (UK / Germany), David Matas (Canada), Lenore Weitzman (USA), and Robert Krell (Canada).